Petzys/ret2libc/README.md

   return 0;
 }
 ```
 We see that the function is very simple.
-The obvious vulnerable function seems to be `gets()`.
+The vulnerability seems to be `gets()`.

 `gets()` is a function which reads a string from `stdin` and stores it in a buffer.
 A look at the manpage of `gets()` tell us to `Never  use gets()` since it does not perform any checking on the input length and is therefore sincerely vulnerable to a lot of attacks.